 processing system in order to bring about a certain result.

-the parties' agreement as affected by this chapter and other
+the parties' agreement as affected by this article and other

 electronic or other automated means used independently to initiate

 an action or respond to electronic records or performances in whole